-With mainly a spray can as a medium to find the perfect balance between realism and the abstract, inspired by flora and fauna.
+A continues process to find the perfect balance between realism and the abstract, inspired by flora and fauna.

 In the graffiti scene, an artist with an esteemed reputation gains the title of “King”.
 With this in mind he started painting lions in a realistic way, as they are known as the King of the Jungle, later he also moved on to other felines.

 2019: Paint demo for Walls and Skin ft.
 Bavaria.
-300 years Bavaria Lieshout, Holland
+300 years Bavaria Lieshout, Holland.

 2019: Paint demo for Walls and Skin ft.
 Bavaria.
 During international tattoo convention Lyon, France.

-2018: new work exposed in the Wallery Gallery in Stockholm, Sweden.
+2018: New work exposed in the Wallery Gallery in Stockholm, Sweden.

-2017: work exposed in in the largest Street Art exposition in Scandinavia in Stockholm, Sweden.
-Curated by Wallery Gallery
+2017: Work exposed in in the largest Street Art exposition in Scandinavia in Stockholm, Sweden.
+Curated by Wallery Gallery.

-2016: Nominated for the “Drentse” Arts & Culture Award.
+2016: Nominated for the “Drentse” Arts & Culture Award, Assen, Holland.

 2014: Two wall paintings are included in the international street art book “Concrete Canvas”, published by Lee Bofkin in London, England.

-2014: work put up for an exposition in the pop-up gallery Green Label in New York, USA.
+2014: Work put up for an exposition in the pop-up gallery Green Label in New York, USA.